 First U-boat command

-After this valuable experience Zaubitzer began U-boat Commander training with the 24th Flotilla in Feb 1943, and then U-boat construction familiarization (Baubelehrung) to prepare him for his own command of a new boat.
+After this valuable experience Zaubitzer began U-boat Commander training with the 24th (Training) Flotilla in Feb 1943, and then U-boat construction familiarization (Baubelehrung) to prepare him for his own command of a new boat.
 On 22 April 1943 Oblt.
-Joachim Zaubitzer commissioned the Type VIIC U-974 at Hamburg (Busch & Röll, 1999).
+Joachim Zaubitzer commissioned the type VIIC U-boat U-974 at Hamburg (Busch & Röll, 1999).

 Zaubitzer spent the summer of 1943 training and getting his boat ready for combat.
 He never went on war patrol, handing over command to Oblt.
 Heinz Wolff on 8 Nov 1943 (Busch & Röll, 1999).
 U-974 was sunk by the Norwegian submarine HNoMS Ula on 19 April 1944 (eight survivors, 42 dead (Niestlé, 1998).

 Kptlt.
 Zaubitzer served at the Torpedo School Flensburg-Mürwik as Training Leader from Nov 1943 until the end of the war (Busch & Röll, 1999).

 Ships hit by Joachim Zaubitzer

 No entries found.